aleen42/PersonalWiki/Programming/JavaScript/high_performance/data_access/data_access.md

 var total = add(5, 10);
 ```

 Executing the `add()` function will trigger the creation of an internal object called **Execution Context**, which defines the environment in which a function is being executed.
-After a function has been completely executed, the execution context is destroyed.
+After a function has been completely executed, the execution context will be destroyed.